 For more information about retail audits, please refer to How to Build A Retail Audit Checklist.

-Assign a task to one or more recipients (store manager, assistant manager, or department manager), optionally specify a target date and best practice image, and track execution and completion.
+Task are a complement to the audit process.
+Assign a task to one or more recipients.
+For instance, assign a task to a store manager, assistant manager, or department manager.
+Specify a target date and include best practice image so everyone knows what to do.
+Last, track execution and completion.

 Execution entails the availability of reports to precisely track what is completed and what remains outstanding.
-Reports must identify trends and repeat unacceptables.
-Reports must also be capable of finding patterns and readily identify the best and worst functional areas, regions, stores, and/or operators/managers.
+Above all, reports must identify trends and repeat unacceptables.
+Additionally, reports must be capable of finding patterns and readily identify the best and worst functional areas, regions, stores, and/or operators/managers.

 Store execution technology

 Should you buy store execution software or build your own?
-The factors that need to drive your decision are:
+The factors that need to drive your decision are the following: